side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

   tools
   wiki</code></pre></td></tr></tbody></table>

 That completes the main portion of this tutorial.
-If you haven't already worked through the [Class path](#Class-path-Constructors) sections of this tutorial, dig into them now.
+If you haven’t already worked through the [Class path](#Class-path-Constructors) sections of this tutorial, dig into them now.
 The [Error reporting](#Error-reporting) section may also be of interest, although it can be skipped unless you are deeply concerned about error handling issues.

 ------------------------------------------------------------------------